-Each student is required to finish an individual essay assignment on topic selected from the list of all topics proved by the instructor.
-During the process of writing this term paper, students are expected to gain a deeper understanding of topics covered by this course and apply the knowledge they learned here to analyze the real business world.
+Each student is required to complete an individual essay assignment on a topic selected from the list of all topics proved by the instructor.
+During the process of writing this term paper, students are expected to gain a deeper understanding of the topics covered in class and apply what they have learned to analyze problems in the real business world.
 Critical thinking and professional writing skills are also practiced.
-Professionalism of the paper means that documents are formatted, grammar is correct, and no spelling errors.
+Writing in a professional manner means the paper should be correctly formatted with no grammatical or spelling errors.

-Each student will give a presentation on the term paper.
-Everyone will have about 15 to 20 minutes and you are expected to show the use of technology in presentations, organization of materials, effective communication, and professional look.
-Presentations will be made during the final week of classes.
+Each student will need to present their term paper orally.
+They will have about 15 to 20 minutes and are expected to show the use of technology, organization of materials, effective communication in their presentation.
+Presentations will be made in the final week.